studenten-werk-conto/discord-bot/readme.md

 5. ditch javascript return to monke
 6. or x86 assambly instruction set
 7. gratis gmail gebruiken om mails te versturen, we konden beter een smtp server gebruiken.
+8. using a get to send the data from the regstration form